Aaryan-Biradar/Aaryan-Biradar/README.md

 - Expanding my skills in **full-stack development**
 - Creative outlets like **video editing** and **rock climbing** 🧗

----

-### 🎮 When I’m Not Coding...
-- Strength training and staying active 💪
-- Playing video games to recharge 🎮
-- Sharing knowledge through mentorship or creating study resources 📚

----

 ### 🤝 Let’s Build Together!
 I’m always open to exciting collaborations, innovative projects, and conversations about technology and beyond.
 Let’s connect and make an impact!